skvamme/atlast/README.md

 # atlast
-ATLAST Forth based programmable Erlang Port
+ATLAST Forth.
+Use it standalone, or as a programmable Erlang Port

 Check before first time compile that all extras are out-commented, like this, in atlast.c